 HOW TO MAKE INSTANT POT RATATOUILLE

 Stewing or braising vegetables in an Instant Pot takes hardly any time, so this recipe makes for a quick and tasty side dish.
 Grill a piece of fish or chicken while the pressure cooker is on and you have a lovely, French provincial dinner in 30 minutes.

 Traditionally, ratatouille is made with tomatoes, zucchini, eggplant, bell peppers, onion, garlic and herbs de Provence (thyme, basil, marjoram).
 There are many versions of this dish and some purists will cook every vegetable separately and then combine them together at the end.
 I like to think of my pressure cooker version as ratatouille express.
 Although it’s not slow cooked and has fewer ingredients for simplicity, it still retains the classic ratatouille flavour and style.

 Ratatouille is a dish of stewed vegetables.
 Traditionally, ratatouille is made with tomatoes, zucchini, eggplant, bell peppers, onion, garlic and herbs de Provence (thyme, basil, marjoram).
-This pressure cooker version has fewer ingredients for simplicity, but it still retains the classic ratatouille flavour and style.
+This Instant Pot ratatouille version has fewer ingredients for simplicity, but it still retains the classic ratatouille flavour and style.